designstem/projects/packaging/index.md

 ---

-| section: Animal packaging
+| section: Bees and packaging
-| 1 1 1 1 1
-| 2 2 3 3 3
+| 1 2 2
-| rows: auto 1fr

-## Also animals package their goods

--
+## Bees and packaging

 Find out how honeycombs are built and why bees choose hexagons and not other regular polygons.

 1. Watch the video

-2. Verify that the hexagon has the maximum area (= bigger beehive cell) among the stackable polygons with same perimeter.
+2. Verify that the hexagon has the maximum area among the stackable polygons with same perimeter.

-3. Verify that the hexagon has the minimum perimeter (= min amount of vax, the packging!) among the stackable polygons with same area.
+3. Verify that the hexagon has the minimum perimeter among the stackable polygons with same area.

 -